 The silvering process relies on the same chemistry as the Tollens' test for the detection of aldehydes in solution.
 Treatment of an aldehyde with a solution of silver nitrate in ammoniacal sodium hydroxide produces a silver mirror on a glass surface.
-Sucrose is used to reduce silver ions in Tollens' reagent to silver metal, which is then deposited on the inside of the flask.
+Dextrose and levulose, both reducing sugars, are used to reduce silver ions in Tollens' reagent to silver metal which is then deposited on the inside of the flask.
 This process does not require any electricity and is called "electroless plating."